lbr77/lbr77/AWESOME-STARS.md

 ## Batchfile

-- [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) - A collection of scripts for activating Microsoft products using HWID / KMS38 / Online KMS activation methods with a focus on open-source code, fewer antivirus detections and user-friendliness.
+- [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) - A Windows and Office activator using HWID / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.
 - [lxgw/LxgwWenKai](https://github.com/lxgw/LxgwWenKai) - An open-source Chinese font derived from Fontworks' Klee One. 一款开源中文字体，基于 FONTWORKS 出品字体 Klee One 衍生。
 - [voletro/wsa-toolbox](https://github.com/voletro/wsa-toolbox) - A Windows 11 application to easily install and use the Windows Subsystem For Android™ package on your computer.
 - [chawyehsu/dorado](https://github.com/chawyehsu/dorado) - 🐟 Yet Another bucket for lovely Scoop